zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/setup-compute/setup-marketplaceoci-freetier.md

 ![](./images/em-create-stack-2d.png " ")

   - **(7) Select Public Subnet:** Select existing public subnet from above VCN.

+*Note: For an existing VCN Option to be used successful, review the details at the bottom of this section*

 6. Review and click **Create**.